-- Proof of English proficiency (TOEFL).
+- 4. Proof of English proficiency (TOEFL).
 Applicants must submit a score of 500 (paper based) or 173 (computer based exam).
-Official score report must be mailed directly from ETS. - 5.
+Official score report must be mailed directly from ETS to ASUMH.
+(ASUMH TOEFL code number is 6057.) - 5.
 Financial statement form, completed and dated no more than 6 months prior to the date of enrollment.
-Sponsors must attach an official bank statement which verifies that \$13,610 is on deposit in an American bank. - 6.
+Sponsors must attach an official bank statement which verifies that \$14,664 is on deposit in an American bank. - 6.
 Official score report from ACT or SAT examinations.
-(Not required if the student has more than 24 acceptable semester credit hours.) - Documentation (required by Arkansas statute) of immunization for measles, rubella, and mumps.
-Two doses of measles, one dose of rubella, and one dose of mumps vaccine are required for foreign students. - Record of current tuberculin skin test (TST).
+(Not required if the student has more than 24 acceptable semester credit hours.) - 7.
+Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps. - 8.
+Record of current tuberculin skin test (TST).
+A chest x-ray may be required if tuberculin reading is positive. - 9.
+Proof of health insurance with repatriation requirement on the policy.